kailash-manasarovar/statement/docs/timeline/2023/july.md

     - Significant pictures, or posts, would appear in these results and then disappear.
     - This is where they will eventually post the picture of me in my underwear that I will take in August in France from my mobile phone.
     - It's not clear how they can manipulate search in this way, although more recently the suggestion is a hidden cache on my machine.
-    - I explain how this has been happening to the expert the following May, who fails to produce any kind of criminal report for me.
+    - I explain how this has been happening to the cyber expert the following May, who fails to produce any kind of criminal report for me.
     - I was not taking screenshots at this time because it was unclear what was going on, and at that time I had no idea I had been hacked.

 - The following are examples of things that came up in Google search during this period.